Entry Fees & Deadlines

 Screened categories (Magazine of the Year, Print Feature Article and Web Feature Article) will not accept late entries.

 Contact the Azbee Awards coordinator at (520) 302-4439 or email@example.com

-You must sign in using your ASBPE.org username and password to receive exclusive Members-Only Pricing.
+You must sign in here with your ASBPE.org username and password to receive exclusive Members-Only pricing.

 Need help signing in with your ASBPE account?
 Click here to reset your password.

 If you are an entrant with questions, please see our Entrant FAQs instead.
 If you have a question about judging the Azbee Awards, please check these FAQs to see if your question is listed.
 You can use the Find command (Windows: Ctrl+F / Mac: Command⌘+F) to search for keywords in your question.
 If your question is not answered below, please reach out to your Division Super Judge or the Azbees Awards coordinator at (520) 302-4439 or firstname.lastname@example.org.